What is Rehab Like?

 Every rehab center is different.
 They all have their processes and programs, but there are standard outlines that most centers use for what happens in rehab.
 Drug and alcohol rehab intends to help individuals to achieve long-lasting recovery from addiction to these substances.

 Rehab for Drug Addiction

-Drug addiction is a mental health condition that is characterized by chronic drug use, and continued use despite negative consequences.
+Drug addiction is a mental health condition describing chronic drug use and continued use despite negative consequences.
 The inability to stop using, despite these consequences, can lead to further changes and impacts in the lives of those struggling with these substances.
-There can be impacts on physical and mental well-being, as well as social, economic, legal, and financial well-being.
+There can be impacts on physical and mental well-being and social, economic, legal, and financial well-being.